 Do you qualify for the New South Wales Small Business stamp duty exemption?

 The New South Wales Small Business stamp duty exemption came into effect on 1 January 2018 and applies to small businesses domiciled in NSW with turnover of less than $2 million a year.
 This includes the business’s turnover across the entire country, as well as any entities or affiliates that are part of your larger enterprise.

 You can check your eligibility on the Office of State Revenue (OSR) NSW website by using this link.
 Scroll down to Insurance Duty, then to Small Business Exemption to access all the conditions.

 If you qualify for this exemption, you will need you to let us know so we can ensure that Stamp Duties charged for your NSW exposures are removed on all the relevant policies.

-To apply for this exemption, simply down load and fill one of the forms below.
+To apply for this exemption, simply download and fill in one of the forms below.
 Once completed this can either be scanned and emailed, or mailed, to your insurance broker prior to your renewal date.
 Please note that a new form will be required each financial year.

 Frequently Asked Questions